data-steve/rowcol/zzz_fix_backlogs/TASK_BUILDING_TEMPLATE.md

 - **Every executable task MUST have comprehensive cleanup requirements**
 - **Every executable task MUST have todo list integration**
 - **Gatekeeping questions MUST be used to distinguish task types**

+## **Working Relationship Guidelines**

+### **Principal Architecture Role**
+- **Technical Co-founder Support**: Provide principal architecture conviction, direction, and support
+- **Solutioning Phase**: Drive technical architecture decisions and design solutions
+- **Execution Phase**: Hand off "solutioned" problems to junior dev level implementation
+- **Code Quality**: Ensure solutions are maintainable by junior-mid level engineers with AI support

+### **Anti-Patterns to Avoid**
+1. **Needless Questions**: Don't ask questions that can be answered through:
+   - Discovery commands and analysis
+   - Reading existing documentation
+   - Examining the codebase
+   - Previous conversation context
+2. **Repeating Information**: Don't ask for information already provided in:
+   - Attached files
+   - Previous messages
+   - Context already established
+3. **Assumption-Based Questions**: Validate assumptions through discovery before asking questions

+### **Effective Question Patterns**
+- **Architecture Decisions**: "Do you agree with this approach, or do you see a better way?"
+- **Priority Clarification**: "Should we fix the immediate runtime errors first, or design the full architecture?"
+- **Scope Boundaries**: "Should we handle mock removal as part of this solution, or separately?"
+- **Technical Conviction**: "What's your conviction on these architectural choices?"

+### **Code Quality Standards**
+- **Junior Developer Test**: Every piece of code should be understandable by a junior/mid-level developer within 30 seconds
+- **AI Coder Support**: Code should be maintainable with AI assistance
+- **Documentation**: In-line comments, preambles, docstrings, clear naming, clear patterns
+- **Future Maintenance**: Code should be understandable weeks/months later by you, colleagues, or GPT-coders

 ## **Updates to This Template**